 A horse’s diet and feeding practices are common causes of equine gastric ulcer.
 Horses that freely graze on pasture are less likely to develop gastric ulcers compared to horses in training.
 Performance horses need high-energy feed in order to perform at their best.
 Feeding high concentrated feed or grain and less hay will almost always lead to an increased incidence of gastric ulcers.
 Similarly other factors may include, but not limited to the following:

 - Transportation or hauling

 What’s best to treat gastric ulcers- granules or paste ?

 Equine omeprazole comes in both paste and granule form.
 Paste in a syringe is the better known method of administering the omeprazole.
-Many horse owners find a syringe easier to use, however the paste is not as cost effective as omeprazole in packs of granules.
+Many horse owners find a syringe easier to use however the paste is not as cost effective as omeprazole granules.
 Granulated omeprazole comes in individual sachets.
 Horse owners find granules so convenient to administer and offer the following benefits versus paste –

 - more affordable

 - single dose packaging

 - convenient to pack for travel

 - pre measured packs -allowing stable hand to administer